menu

 Integration into Research

-We optimally integrate ESG factors into each asset according to asset liquidity and characteristics, and aim to complete ESG integration into all assets.
+We integrate ESG into each asset according to asset liquidity and characteristics to continually push forward action that increases the sophistication of ESG integration.

 Enhancing Sophistication of ESG Integration